 - Don’t bribe your child to enjoy camp; the real reward will be your child’s newfound confidence, independence, and friendships.

 - Discuss with your child the need to trust and confide in their counselors and camp staff when they need someone to turn to.
 It is important for them to know that the staff has their best interests at heart and that you (as parents), trust them, too.

-And of course, if you can’t bear to send your child off to camp alone, be sure to join them next year for our annual Family Camp Shabbat!
+And of course, if you can’t bear to send your child off to camp alone, be sure to join them next year for one of our CYJ Family Retreats.